AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 (!)
 Thread pool's capacity depends on the environment (cores, JVM limits for available processes, etc.).
 Assuming that'd be a part of server-side logic, instead of hard-coding the value or multiplies based on available cores, I'd let user specify it via configuration options.

+# Existing algorithms

+An alternative the enhancement of current approach would be usage of existing algorithms for determination of prime numbers.

+An example of such algorithms is [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), which finds prime numbers up to given limit.
+It's based on sequential identification of numbers that are divisible by primes.

 # Experiments
 System.out.println (standard output) had been excluded from measurement, since the ways to provide the results may vary (serialization, send over the wire, etc.)